 Fans of Tolkien gather on this day and throw great celebrations that combine the best of other holidays.
 There is dressing up in costumes, feasts, gifts and greeting cards, picnics, and fireworks.
 It is meant to be a commemoration as merry and indulgent as Hobbits are.

 Hobbit Day was created alongside Tolkien Week by the American Tolkien Society in 1978, to honor Tolkien's great legacy.
-The holiday remains unofficial, but many American elected officials have declared their support for the observance of this day.
+The holiday remains unofficial, but has seen an increase in popularity with the global success of the film adaptations.

 Hobbits have won the hearts of Tolkien fans all around the world, and are a great role model for children because of their many positive characteristics.
 Hobbits are extremely loyal creatures, and nothing is more important to them than love and friendship, as shown by Frodo's lifelong friend Samwise Gamgee.
 Despite their small stature (standing between two to four feet tall) Hobbits are great adventurers, and never shy away from a challenge, proving to be a crucial element in the quests of Middle Earth.
 Above all, Hobbits are fundamentally good creatures that believe that kindness will always prevail, which allows them to always stay positive in the face of adversity.

 How to celebrate Hobbit Day